-The original Google Chromecast was one of the first streaming devices I ever bought, and I’ve owned each generation of the Chromecast since.
+The original Google Chromecast was one of the first streaming devices I ever purchased.
+I liked it so much, I’ve bought each generation of the Chromecast since.

-If you’ve got one of the earlier Chromecast devices, you may be wondering if it’s worth it to upgrade.
+If you’ve got one of the earlier Chromecast devices, you may wonder if it’s worth upgrading.

 So in this article, I’m going to go through each generation of the Chromecast.
 I’ll tell you what was added and what the differences were.